 Florida Adjusters: You need a license in order to become an insurance adjuster in Florida.
 To apply for a license you must complete all prerequisites listed below and pass the required exams.

-Once you are approved you will need to pay $250 application fee (paid to the state of Florida) and $100 processing fee per exam (paid to the examination facility).
+Once you are approved you will need to pay a $250 application fee (paid to the state of Florida) and a $100 processing fee per exam (paid to the examination facility).